aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

-## Next Steps (required)
+## Next Steps

-Provide suggestions and recommendations about how customers can modify the parameters and the components of the Guidance to further enhance it according to their requirements.
+This Guidance provides the foundations for

-## Cleanup (required)
+## Cleanup

-- Include detailed instructions, commands, and console actions to delete the deployed Guidance.
-- If the Guidance requires manual deletion of resources, such as the content of an S3 bucket, please specify.
+### Delete Stack
+To clean up environment, AWS resources can be deleted using the CDK or CloudFormation.
+With CDK, run the `cdk destroy` command to delete the resources.
+With CloudFormation, you can go to the CloudFormation stack and click `Delete`
+### Manually delete retained resources
+After deleting the stack, there will be some resources that will be retained.
+You will need to manually delete these resources.
-- ECR will be retained
+- Amazon S3 buckets will be retained:
+  - `InputBucket`
+  - `OutputBucket`
+  - `TranscriptionBucket`
+  - `LoggingBucket`
-- S3 will be retained
+- Amazon Elastic Container Registry (ECR) will be retained:
+  - `json2word_repo`
+  - `exif_tool_repo`
+  - `encoder_repo`
-- EC2 image builder Container recipes will be retained
+- In the EC2 Image Builder service, 3 container recipes and 1 infrastructure configurations will be retained.
+  - Container recipes:
+    - `json2word_recipe`
+    - `exif_tool_recipe`
+    - `encoder_recipe`
-- EC2 image builder Infrastructure configurations
+  - Infrastructure configurations:
+    - `InfrastructureConfigurationContainerStack`

 ## FAQ, known issues, additional considerations, and limitations (optional)